-There are two main reasons for getting an error message.
+There are a couple reasons for getting an error message.
 But first and foremost, try re-starting your computer!
 Often this will fix many simple issues.

-If you have tried all of these solutions and you are still unable to view the video, contact technical support (see below).
+If you have tried all of these solutions and you are still unable to view the video, contact technical support (see email address above).

-Note: if you are viewing a live lecture, click on the logo at the top of the screen to enter the online chat room for that class.
-These are monitored by technicians during the live class, and can sometimes help you troubleshoot.
-You can also ask questions of the instructor, and interact with your fellow distance students.
+Note: if you are viewing a live lecture, and need immediate help, click here to enter the live lecture support chat room.
+These are monitored by technicians during the live class ONLY, and can sometimes help you troubleshoot.

 How do I control the video?

-Play and pause the video using the video controls at the bottom of the screen.
+Play and pause the video using the video controls at the bottom of the main window.
 Jump to sections in the video by moving the scroll bar located below the video window.
-You can also click on a slide thumbnail to jump to a particular slide in the presentation.
+You can also click on a thumbnail at the bottom to jump to a particular area in the presentation.

 Can I enlarge the video window?

-Click the icons at the top right of the screen to switch the video and slide screens, or to change the configuration of the screens.
+Click the icons at the top right of the screen to switch the video and slide screens, or to make the main window full-screen.

 Why do I have a lot of buffering or choppy audio/video?